Reivaj85/TaskManagerApplication/backend/src/README.md

 ### Database

 The application uses SQLite for development.
-The database will be created automatically when you first run the application.
+The database will be created automatically when you first run the application with the following schema:

+- **Users**: User accounts with hashed passwords
+- **Projects**: User projects with default project support
+- **Tasks**: Tasks belonging to projects with completion status

+The Infrastructure layer includes:
+- Repository pattern implementations for each entity
+- Unit of Work pattern for transaction management
+- Database connection factory for dependency injection
+- Automatic database schema initialization

 ## Testing